 MPS is the calibration module of MOX and is used to perform manual and automated calibrations.
-The system has cutting-edge tools that automate many complex metrology engineering task such as calculating uncertainty (EMU) and test ratios (TAR/TUR).
+The system has cutting-edge tools that automate many complex metrology engineering tasks such as calculating uncertainty (EMU) and test ratios (TAR/TUR).

 Automated Uncertainty Modeling

 MPS state-of-the-art features automate many metrology engineering tasks.
 MPS automatically calculates uncertainty (EMU) and test ratios (TAR/TUR) using specifications and other parameters from a test instrument’s set point, the standards used, and measurement system configuration.

 The system supports multiple pre-assigned standards that can be selected at the time of calibration; the actual uncertainty and test ratios reflect the selected standard.
 One of MOX’s advanced features is the MetSpec module, which is used to create instrument specification files in a database format, with accuracy specifications organized by function and range limits.

 MPS uses these instrument specifications to calculate accuracy and uncertainty for calibration standards.
 Using the MetSpec instrument specification’s function and range limit data, MPS can automatically assign the most accurate qualifying instrument range for calibration standards to the data sheet test points.

 The MetSpec electronic instrument specifications can be assigned as default/alternate calibration standards and automatically integrated into the test point uncertainty models.

 MPS’ default uncertainty model automatically and dynamically creates and updates uncertainty elements for each of the following:

 - Standard deviation of calibration samples (Type A)